-2012 is upon us, and I thought I’d open the year by coming up with a list of the 50 best marriage quotes I could find from 2011 from different marriage blogs.
+The new year is upon us, and I thought I’d open the year by coming up with a list of the 50 best marriage quotes I could find from last year from different marriage blogs.
 So here they are, organized by topic, though in no particular order.
 Some are funny; some are profound.
 Some are convicting; some are simply research statistics.
-But I find them all interesting, and I hope you will, too!
+But they’re all from Christian marriage bloggers, and I found all very interesting.
+I hope you will, too!
 I do not necessarily 100% agree with all of them, but I thought they could stimulate discussion.
-And maybe you’ll discover some new blogs in the process.
+And maybe you’ll discover some new marriage blogs in the process.

 1. Love is by definition focused on its object.
 If I’m thinking about me, I am not focused on loving my man.